ricall/react-wizard/README.md

 This project provides a simple onboarding wizard.
 It is based on the vite starter with the following additions:
 * tailwindcss for styling
+* eslint for code quality
 * react-hook-form for form based actions
 * yup for form validation
 * shadcn for simple react components that are used to build the form
+* vitest for testing

 ## Running the App [Start Here]